 Country style suite, 618 sqf, offering free Wi-Fi, digital TV/radio, direct dial telephone, ironing station, tea and coffee making facilities, toiletries, and hairdryer.
 The Florence Suite has a master bedroom, a separate lounge area, and an en suite bathroom with separate bath and walk-in shower.
 King-size bed.

-With its flagstone floor, roughcast walls, lime-oak settles and crackling log fire, you can tuck in to delicious, hearty food in a warm, pub-style environment - using the freshest of ethically sourced produce, such as single-suckled beef and grass-reared lamb; fish from the nearby market; and local cheeses from speciality cheese-makers.
+With its flagstone floor, roughcast walls, lime-oak settles and crackling log fire, you can tuck in to delicious, locally inspired food in a warm, welcoming environment - using the freshest of ethically sourced produce, such as single-suckled beef and grass-reared lamb; fish from the nearby market; and local cheeses from speciality cheese-makers.
 Some ingredients are picked from Dartington's very own estate.
-It may come as no surprise then that the White Hart holds Two AA Rosettes for its delicious Devonshire cuisine.

 Adjacent to the 14th-Century Barn Cinema, in the medieval courtyard, the country-style Roundhouse Café offers a selection of delicious hot and cold snacks.
 With free Wi-Fi, it is the perfect place to grab a drink - offering teas, coffee and bottled beers - and go online.

 In the summer, dining at Dartington Hall reveals an altogether different flavour.
 Take a seat in the fresh open air – sunny or shade – and dine al fresco.
 A picnic area is available in front of the Roundhouse Café and refreshments and outside seating are available at the White Hart.